Periods and harmonic analysis on spherical varieties: The discrete spectrum

 Let $\GG=\PPGL_2$, $\TT$= a nontrivial split torus in $\GG$.
 Let $\chi$ be a unitary character of $T$, and consider the representation $L^2(T\backslash G, \chi)$.
 By imitating a technique which has been used globally, in the theory of period integrals and the Rankin-Selberg method, we will show that there is a unitary, equivariant isomorphism:

 where $U$ denotes a nontrivial unipotent subgroup and $\psi$ a nontrivial unitary complex character of it -- hence the right-hand-side is a Whittaker model.
 This is an amazing fact per se: For instance it shows that, as unitary representations, the spaces $L^2(T\backslash G,\chi)$ for all unitary $\chi$ are isomorphic!
 This is what will allow us to pass from a ``non-factorizable'' to a ``factorizable'' case: The spaces $L^2(T\backslash G,\chi)$ show up in the spectral decomposition of $X=G$ under the $T\times G$-action, which is not factorizable.
-The unfolding technique shows that $L^2(X)\simeq L^2(k^\times\times U\backslash G,\psi)$, which is factorizable.\footnote{The meaning of factorizable here is exactly the same as in the case of the trivial line bundle: the Lie algebra of the stabilizer is a direct sum of its intersections with $[\mathfrak g,\mathfrak g]$ and with the Lie algebra of the center of $G$; however, notice that the center of $X$ is smaller when we have a non-trivial character, hence, for instance, in the case of the Whittaker model we do not enlarge the group to include the action of $\mathcal N(U)/U$ -- cf.\ footnote \ref{ftntbundle}.} unlike the case of $U\backslash G$ with a trivial character, we do not ``enlarge'' In the general case the passage is not to a factorizable space, but to one which is parabolically induced from a factorizable one.
+The unfolding technique shows that $L^2(X)\simeq L^2(k^\times\times U\backslash G,\psi)$, which is factorizable.\footnote{The meaning of factorizable here is exactly the same as in the case of the trivial line bundle: the Lie algebra of the stabilizer is a direct sum of its intersections with $[\mathfrak g,\mathfrak g]$ and with the Lie algebra of the center of $G$; however, notice that the center of $X$ is smaller when we have a non-trivial character, hence, for instance, in the case of the Whittaker model we do not enlarge the group to include the action of $\mathcal N(U)/U$ -- cf.\ footnote \ref{ftntbundle}.} In the general case the passage is not to a factorizable space, but to one which is parabolically induced from a factorizable one.

 We give a couple more examples:

 \begin{example} For $X=\SL_n\times\SL_n\backslash \GL_{2n}$, as a $k^\times\times k^\times\times \GL_{2n}$-space, we have:

 where $\psi$ is a non-degenerate character of $\Mat_n$ (the unipotent radical of the $n\times n$-parabolic) normalized by $\GL_n^\diag$.
 The space on the right is factorizable -- it is essentially the ``Shalika model''. \end{example}